 There are resume sections that you no longer need to put on a resume with no job experience, such as the reference section.
 Recruiters know they can ask you for references, so skip saying “references available upon request.”

 We’ve passed that way!
-Now you’re on top of writing a resume with no experience that is compelling and unique, perfect for a college students or a beginner.
+Now you’re on top of writing a resume with no experience that is compelling and unique, perfect for a college student or a beginner.
 To summarize all tips and steps together, look at Justin Bieber’s resume sample and get inspired.
 If you’re still not sure in your resume, no worries, feel free to create a professional resume with our first resume builder.